martoe/gradle-svntools-plugin/docs/SvnBranch.md

 commitMessage   | A commit message (optional) |
 username        | The SVN username - leave empty if no authentication is required | `$project.svntools.username` password        | The SVN password - leave empty if no authentication is required | `$project.svntools.password`

+If the `branchName` contains subdirectories (e.g. `branchName="subdir/v1.x"`), this subdirectory must already exist in the repository.